Most Obese States in America Today in 2024

 The losers of this terrible award are the states of Mississippi and West Virginia, which both have adult obesity rates of 39.5 percent.

-Nearly 40 percent of the population of these two states are obese.
+Nearly 40 percent of the population of these two states is obese.

 Note: The definition of obesity is 30 pounds or more than your ideal body weight for your height, or a Body Mass Index (BMI) of 30 or above.

 Find out today with a body composition scale: